Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Disable the captive portal

 It can also prevent the captive portal from starting even if the connection at the first *WiFi.begin* fails.
-In this case, the behavior of [*AutoConnect::begin*](api.md#begin) is the same as *WiFi.begin*.
+In this case, [*AutoConnect::begin*](api.md#begin) behaves same as *WiFi.begin*.

 For disabling the captive portal, [**autoRise**](api.md#autorise) sets to false with [**AutoConnectConfig**](api.md#autoconnectconfig-api).